 Anna Rosa obtained her BA in Transcultural Communication from the University of Vienna, participated in an exchange year at the Universidad Autónoma de Madrid, did research in Israel and graduated cum laude in Jewish Studies at the University of Vienna.
 She is a graduate of the Diploma Program of International Relations at the Diplomatic Academy of Vienna, and gained practical experience working at the Austrian Embassy in Mexico City.
 She attended various Summer Schools (Austria, Russia, Israel).

-Currently, Anna Rosa is pursuing a PhD in Jewish Studies/Comparative Literature, and has been appointed a visiting scholar at Dartmouth College for Summer 2020.
+Currently, Anna Rosa is pursuing a PhD in Jewish Studies/Comparative Literature.
 Her research interests include Israel’s position in the field of international relations and the peace process, and contemporary Austrian-Jewish history and literature.